-During a meeting that was held on November 2 and 3, 1995, to resolve any inconsistencies, the agencies agreed that, with respect to the USGS' basin-wide flow monitoring system, Wisconsin Valley, licensee for the Wisconsin headwaters project, should cost-share funding of ten project-related USGS gages in the basin; that Consolidated should cooperate with the agencies on purple loosestrife control and wildlife surveys of project lands; that the Commission's standard land-use articles and regulations would provide necessary protection instead of imposing a requirement that all lands be retained within the project boundary; and that Consolidated's LMP, with staff's recommended provisions, $\underline{14}$ / would adequately protect the shoreline.
-All of the agencies' recommended recreation enhancement measures were adopted pursuant to Section 10(a)(1) of the FPA.
+During a meeting that was held on November 2 and 3, 1995, to resolve any inconsistencies, the agencies agreed that, with respect to the USGS' basin-wide flow monitoring system, Wisconsin Valley, Licensee for the Wisconsin headwaters project, should cost-share funding of ten project-related USGS gages in the basin, that Nekoosa Papers should cooperate with the agencies on purple Loosestrife control and wildlife surveys of project lands, and that the Commission's standard land-use articles and regulations would provide necessary protection instead of imposing a requirement that all lands be retained within the project boundary.
+All of the agencies' recommendations for specific recreation facility enhancements were adopted pursuant to Section 10(a)(1) of the FPA.